 I had many names for this century plant.
-Among them was Desert Glory because it is known for its sustainability and food source throughout the Southwest.
-It is a glorified plant!
+Among them were Desert Sentinel and Desert Glory because it is known for their sustainability and food source throughout the Southwest.
+But, unfortunately, it is a glorified plant!

 The name “century plant” comes from the fact that the slow-growing plant takes years — although not 100 — Although it is called the century plant, it typically lives only 10 to 30 years to flower.
 The upward-facing yellow flowers, as seen here, grow in clusters at the end of horizontal branches near the top of a tall stalk that emerges from a thick basal rosette of gray-green leaves.